rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 end
 ```

-### Silent log with Puma
+### Silence log output with Puma

-By default Puma will not print starting logs anymore when you are
-running system specs.
+By default Puma will no longer print logs when running system specs.

-### Ability to disable Active Record
+### Ability to manually turn off Active Record support

-Some people use Rails without database connection.
-They do not need
-`ActiveRecord`.
-You can now choose to disable it in your RSpec config:
+When using Rails without ActiveRecord we can mistakenly detect ActiveRecord as being used due to other gems autoloading the constants, we now support manually turning off Active Record support when not configured with:
 `config.use_active_record = false`

-### Version sync between RSpec gems
+### Removed version lock with RSpec gems

-`rspec-rails` no longer follow the version of other RSpec gems, that
+The `rspec-rails` gem is no longer locked with the versioning of the other RSpec gems, we will now be releasing `rspec-rails` with each new major Rails release, keeping in lock step with their supported major versions.
-means that `rspec-rails` will ask at least rspec-core,
-rspec-expectations, rspec-mocks and rspec-support at version 3.9.0.

 ## Stats: